AriFordsham/GHCWiki/newcomers.md

 ## More information

 - [ This page](http://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/FixingBugs) describes in more detail workflow for fixing bugs.
 When you decide to submit your first patch it will certainly be worthwile to take a look.
 - [ This page](http://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/Git) gives more deatail about our git working conventions.
 It will tell you how to set up your working trees in a bit more sophisticated way and how to prepare patches.
-These are information you'll need to know when you get more serious about GHC development, but as long as you're just hacking you may skip this page.
+This is information you'll need to know when you get more serious about GHC development, but as long as you're just hacking you may skip this page.

 ## Need help?